Overview

 Christian Konrad

-Product Manager, UI/UX Designer and Web Developer in Frankfurt a.
+Product Manager, UI/UX Designer, and Software Engineer in Frankfurt a.
 Main, Germany.
-T-shaped, focused on building experiences by forming habits.
+T-shaped, focused on improving developer platform experiences.